 - A Conclusive evidence of an exhibitor having recanned commercial products, having used acid preservations, or using unfair methods to deceive judges will cause such exhibitor to forfeit all premiums.
 Jar may be opened at judges discretion.
 Judges do not taste.
-They are looking at color, consistency & if jar is filled correctly. - B All exhibits in this department must be exhibited in clear glass jars with rings & labeled.
-Attach entry tag with string around ring. - C Section 1: Each display must include 4 varieties, & all must be separate samples than those shown in single exhibits, label EACH jar. - D Pint or quart jars only, except for Section 5. - E Jar skirts optional. - Sections 2, 3, 4, 5 & 6: Only 1 quart or pint-sized jar F required.
+They are looking at color, consistency & if the jar is filled correctly. - B All exhibits in this department must be exhibited in clear glass jars with rings & labeled.
+Attach entry tag with string around ring. - C Section 1: Each display must include 4 varieties, & all must be separate samples than those shown in single exhibits, label EACH jar. - D Only 1 quart or pint jar is required in Sections 2,3,4, & 6.
+Section 5 requires1 jelly jar. - E Jar skirts optional.